 You might, however, have the opposite problem.
 You have a skinny husband or best friend who has a high metabolism and needs to eat a great deal more food than your body can process.
 The best resolution is to enlist their help.
 Let them know you are trying to lose weight and ask that they eat their desserts or particularly fattening meals when they aren’t with you.

 Whatever you do, especially if you are obese, make some of these small changes to get your eating in check.
 The news for anyone obese is not good.
-Read this news story if you have any doubts about the pressing need to take action, “Cancer Tops List of Surprising Health Problems Tied to Obesity“.
-It is scary and a very good reason to make changes sooner than later.
+The list of health risks tied to obesity is a long one.
+It is scary and an excellent reason to make changes sooner than later.
 You’ll be able to stop asking yourself, “why do I overeat” and instead, look forward to a longer, healthier life.

-If you are serious about wanting to lose weight and keep it off, consider joining Prime Women’s PLATE weight management program.
+If you are serious about losing weight and keeping it off, consider joining Prime Women’s PLATE weight management program.
 You’ll be joining other women over or approaching 50 in a new way of eating designed just for our age group.
 Now with meal plan creation.